According to RedFin, single-family,

 Meanwhile, the worst thing about this is that when more people across all price ranges (the average working family was priced out of the housing market years ago) can no longer afford to buy homes they become renters, which continues to put upward pressure on rents.
 Unfortunately, the Federal Reserve only looks at rental rates in calculating inflation, so they will continue to think the housing market is “hot,” even when it’s definitely not.

-As the Fed continues to aggressively jack up interest rates, businesses have a harder time securing the credit they need to invest in their operations and increase productivity in order to decrease costs.
+As the panicky Fed continues to aggressively jack up interest rates, businesses have a harder time securing the credit they need to invest in their operations and increase productivity in order to decrease costs.
 This is particularly true in the housing development business, which is heavily dependent upon short and long-term lending rates.
-But what the Fed is completely ignoring is that increasing productivity is the number one way to decrease inflation.
+But what the Fed is completely ignoring is that increasing productivity is the absolute best way to decrease inflation.
 So, ironically, the Fed's single-minded obsession with fighting inflation is actually increasing operating costs, decreasing productivity, and increasing inflation.

 All this at a time when buyers are increasingly strapped for cash and less able to qualify for home loans.
 It's likely the slide in housing prices has only just begun.